Credit Card Debt Judgments

 Getting a Judgment as Part of a Settlement

-At any time before the court issues a judgment, you may enter into a settlement agreement with the creditor.
-In a settlement agreement, you and the creditor agree to certain terms.
-For example, you agree to pay the creditor a certain sum of money and the creditor agrees to dismiss the lawsuit.
-Sometimes, the creditor negotiates for a judgment order as part of the settlement.
-This means that you agree that a judgment will be entered against you for the settled amount.
-Creditors like these (sometimes called consent judgments) because if you don't pay up per the agreement, they can use the additional collection methods available for judgments.
+So, you might agree to pay the creditor a certain sum of money, and the creditor might agree to dismiss the lawsuit.
+But sometimes, the creditor negotiates for a judgment order as part of the settlement.
+Then you agree that a judgment will be entered against you for the settled amount.
+Creditors like these judgments (sometimes called "consent judgments") because if you don't pay up per the agreement, they can use the additional collection methods available for judgments.

 How Does a Credit Card Company Collect Once It Has a Judgment?

-Once a credit card company has a judgment against you, there are several methods by which it can attempt to collect on the judgment.
-These methods are not available to the credit card company without a judgment.
-In accordance with state law, the creditor may attempt to collect by the following methods:
+Once a credit card company has a judgment against you, several methods are available for collecting on the judgment.
+These methods aren't available to the credit card company without a judgment.

 Talk to an Attorney